Quantcast

 Among those who voted for former Vice President Kamala Harris for president last year, 71% opposed war on Iran.
 So did 53% of Trump voters.
 In fact, a majority of respondents across all gender, race, age, and income categories opposed military action against Iran.

-Lawmakers in the House and Senate are also divided on how and whether to strike Iran.
+Earlier this week, lawmakers in the House and Senate were also divided on whether to strike Iran.
 Congress is the only branch of government that has the power to declare war, according to the U.S. Constitution, but presidents have stretched their own powers to engage in foreign conflicts in recent decades because the president can authorize strikes in defensive cases.

 Suggested reads: